Nighttime fears are very common, yet most parents are unaware.

 Research has shown that younger children are better able to deal with fear if they imagine the feared object in a playful or non-threatening way.

 Interestingly, one of the most popular children’s book series of all time (selling 300 million copies worldwide) is the mild to moderately scary ‘Goosebumps’ books by R.L.
 Stine.
 It’s as if kids are drawn to things that help them work through this developmental challenge.

 Perhaps Walt Disney and Pixar Studios also tapped into this notion with their hugely successful Monsters Inc. and Monsters University movies for kids.
 And of course there’s Scooby-Doo, which started its comedy-adventure horror animation series in 1969 and is still on TV today.

-Approaching childhood fears in an appropriately playful way, as is accomplished in The Story of The Dark, is backed by research and apparently by popular demand.
+The Story of The Dark approaches childhood fears in an appropriately playful way— a way backed by research and confirmed by popular demand.

-To Purchase: Simply insert "The Story of The Dark, Roger Smith" into the search box in the Apple Books Store (for iPad version) or at Amazon.com (for Kindle Fire version).
+Digital Version: Simply insert "The Story of The Dark, Roger Smith" into the search box in the Apple iBooks Store (by opening the iBooks icon on your Apple device) or at Amazon.com (for the Kindle Fire version).